 Thanks for reading.
 Here are my Core Financial Samurai Principles To Live By.

-Feel free to keep in touch by subscribing to my private newsletter I try and send out once a week.
-I also started a podcast here if you like listening to content instead.
-There are now over 100 episodes.
+Feel free to keep in touch by subscribing to my free weekly newsletter.
+I also have a popular podcast if you like listening to content instead.
+There are now over 150 episodes.

 Sam, Financial Freedom Sooner Rather Than Later